DomJWise/ooRexxDebugger/README.md

   CALL LaunchDebugger [parentWindowName, offsetdirection-LRUD]

-At the end of the program add
+At the end of the program add:

   ::REQUIRES DeferRexxDebuggerLaunch.rex